lspector/Clojush/README.txt

 20101205: - Added modified version of Kyle's version of the intertwined
             spirals problem.
           - Minor changes to this README.
+20101208: - Added alternative methods for node selection, used in mutation
+            and crossover (drafted by Brian Martin, with suggestions from Kyle Harrington).
+This introduced three new globals: global-node-selection-method, global-node-selection-leaf-probability,
+            and global-node-selection-tournament-size, each of which holds
+            an atom, and three new parameters to pushgp: node-selection-method, node-selection-leaf-probability, and node-selection-tournament-size.
+            The node-selection-method can be :unbiased (in which case nodes are selected using the uniform distribution that was previously used -- this is the default), :leaf-probability (in which case the value of the node-selection-leaf-probability argument,
+            which defaults to 0.1, specifies the probability that leaves, as opposed to internal nodes, will be selected -- this is the method used by Koza and others in tree-based GP), or :size-tournament (in which case the value of the node-selection-tournament-size argument, which defaults to 2,
+            determines the tournament size for node tournaments, with the largest subtree in the tournament set being selected).

 ACKNOWLEDGEMENTS